librato/metrics-librato/README.md

 The above regular expression will take a meter name like "uid:42--api.latency" and report that with a source of `uid:42` and a metric name of `api.latency`.

+## Using Dropwizard?

+The [dropwizard-librato](https://github.com/librato/dropwizard-librato) project allows you to send Metrics from within your Dropwizard application to Librato Metrics by adding a section to your config file.